Coggin College of Business Undergraduate Minors

 backdrop for all business fields.
 Having a minor or major in economics reveals

-to an employer or a graduate school that one has had training in analytical decision making as well as a global
+to an employer or a graduate school that one has had training in analytical decision making, quantitative methods, as well as a global

 perspective on the economy and business.